roberts/quid/README.md

 Coming Soon..

+## Token Contract

+The token contract for $QUID on Base uses the [Drew Roberts Contract Standard](https://github.com/roberts/standard) and brands it for this project on Base.
+[View the Quidpixels contract here](https://github.com/roberts/quid/blob/main/contracts/Quidpixels.sol).

 ## Website Installation

 After setting up local dev environment with PHP 8, you will launch this Laravel 8 app by copying the ``.env.example`` file to ``.env``